cnsoft/cocos2d-kamcord-ios/README.md

 ## Installation

 <ol>
-<li style="margin: 0";>Remove <code>libcocos2d.a</code> from your project.
-The framework you are about to install includes all Cocos2D-1.0.1 features and functionalities.</li>
 <li style="margin: 0";>Clone this repository to your local development machine.</li>
 <li style="margin: 0";>Drag and drop <code>cocos2d-kamcord.framework</code> into your project.</li>
 <li style="margin: 0";>Under <code>Other Frameworks</code>, drag and drop <code>AWSiOSSDK.framework</code> into your project.</li>